 I started this blog to discuss the journey of motherhood.
-I also wanted a platform to address taboo topics such as emotional abuse and abuse survivors to facilitate awareness and change.
+I also wanted a platform to address taboo topics such as child abuse to facilitate awareness and change.

 I am a survivor of childhood psychological and emotional abuse.
 Yes, you read that correctly.
 Even if you haven’t been abused, we all have experienced some sort of trauma, collectively and individually.
 I have touched upon this topic slightly, but I’ve never dedicated a post to the full, uninterrupted, intensity of emotional abuse.

 How to respond when childhood emotional abuse survivors share their story

 Why?
 It isn’t something about my life that I openly broadcast (until now), but when I have shared it with a select few, the response I typically get is… nothing.
 People feel uncomfortable, so they say nothing at all and change the topic.

 This is NOT the way to go.
 It takes a lot of courage for abuse survivors to tell their story.
 Before they tell it to you, they first have to accept it themselves.
 That is terrifying.
 For many people, what happened to them brings great guilt and shame.
 This truth applies to any type of trauma.
 Somehow we feel it is our fault because facing the painful reality that we were helpless and someone did something terrible to us is incredibly difficult to accept.

 Even when we accept what happened, we are terrified that others will see us differently.
 We feel ashamed of our experience and fearful that others will shame us.